gaorkl/simple-playgrounds/README.md

 Welcome to simple-playgrounds, a library for designing simple playgrounds.

+The playgrounds are 2D environments where agents can move around and interact with entities.
+The game engine deals with simple physics, such as collision and friction.
-The playgrounds are 2D environments equipped with physics (collision, friction) Agents can act through continuous movements and discrete interactive actions.
+Agents can act through continuous movements and discrete interactive actions.
 They perceive with realistic first-person view sensors, top-dow vew sensors, and semantic sensors.